Ocean of Another: Band members

 Ocean of Another is a do-it-yourself band, and the whole group works together to keep the machine running.
-Songwriting is a "joint venture," with recording and video production being kept in house.
-Music production is the job of guitarists Zlatko Štefančić and Josip Pilipić, while graphic design and visual production is handled by drummer Robert Ban Bebek.
+Songwriting is a "joint venture," with recording and video production being kept in-house.
+Music production is the job of guitarists Zlatko Štefančić and Josip Pilipić, while graphic design and visual production are handled by drummer Robert Ban Bebek.
 Everyone works together to manage social media, marketing, travel arrangements, merch production, and shipping duties.